mui/material-ui/docs/pages/blog/making-customizable-components.md

 For every icon, there is a corresponding key in `components` that we call a slot.
 If you provide a component to a slot, your component will be used instead of the default one.

-You can also plug native HTML elements into component slots, making it simple to customize the DOM structure of any component to suit your needs.
+Beyond swapping out icons, you can also plug native HTML elements into component slots, making it simple to customize the DOM structure of any component to suit your needs.

 ### Passing props